-DCA or, Dollar Cost Averaging is a tool to get rid of bags (loss-making positions) or a brilliant tool to have a better buying price over a longer period.
+Dollar Cost Averaging (DCA) is a tool to get rid of bags (loss-making positions), as well as a great strategy to have a better buying price over a longer period.

-Others use DCA to average your buying price or is used as the "Martingale technique", which you use when a position is in a deep loss.
+Some use DCA as the "Martingale technique", which you use when a position is in a deep loss.
 The assumption is that a crypto price will rise eventually, so if you keep doubling your investment, your average buy price will be lower, and you will make a profit sooner when the price rises again.
 You do need deep pockets for this technique, as you will need to keep doubling down on your investment.

 DCA doesn't have many configurable options, which makes it an easy tool to set up.